 Organizations

-Organization is understood in a way that is both multi-scalar and dynamic, as a social, political, and economic process that fosters social cohesion and empowerment, but also violence and domination.
-The frameworks employed draw on organizational theories, as well as on the organization of markets, industries, and institutional fields, from a multidisciplinary perspective and with respect for the epistemological pluralism of the group’s members.
+Organization is understood in a way that is both multi-scalar and dynamic—as a social, political, and economic process that fosters social cohesion and empowerment, but also gives rise to violence and domination.
+The theoretical frameworks drawn upon are rooted in organizational theory, as well as in the organization of markets, industries, and institutional fields, from a multidisciplinary perspective that respects the epistemological pluralism of the group’s members.

 Research Topics